-1,000 gallons of fuel leaks after tanker truck tips over in Manchester
+50 gallons of fuel leaks after tanker truck tips over in Manchester: DEEP

-MANCHESTER — About 1,000 gallons of fuel has leaked into the drains on New State Road in Manchester after a tanker truck tipped over Tuesday afternoon.
+MANCHESTER — The DEEP said 50 gallons of fuel has leaked into the drains on New State Road in Manchester after a tanker truck tipped over Tuesday afternoon.

 New State Road is closed between Hilliard Street and West Middle Turnpike following the crash.
 The scene isn’t far from East Catholic High School and Cheney Technical High.

-Note: Editors note: A firefighter on the scene originally said about 1,000 gallons spilled.
-The DEEP later revised that figure.